WSRP By-Laws 2019

 OTHER FINANCIAL OPERATING REQUIREMENTS

-ARTICLE 5.1 – State Chairman: The State Chairman shall be the chief executive officer of the State Committee.
+ARTICLE 5.1 – State Chairman: The State Chairman shall be the chief executive officer of the State Committee and the official spokesperson for the Washington State Republican Party.
 He/she shall be the Chairman of the State Committee and of the Executive Board, and he/she shall preside at all of their meetings.
 He/she shall be responsible for the proper functioning of all officers, committees, and employees of the State Committee to the end that its programs and policies are successfully administered and its business properly conducted.

 The State Chairman shall appoint a Secretary, a Treasurer, Assistant Secretaries and Assistant Treasurers as needed for the State Committee.
 He/she shall also appoint a Chairman of a State Finance Committee.

 The State Chairman shall submit written plans outlining the political and fund-raising programs and budget to the Executive Board and State Committee for approval (see Article 9.2).

 The State Chairman shall have the power to appoint or remove any appointive officer, committee, or employee, and to fill all vacancies.